KeaCluster/react-starter-guide/README.md

 ## Credits

-> This is still a WIP since React is an evolving library, alongside all the other subjects seen in this guide.
+This is still a WIP since React is an evolving library, alongside all the other subjects seen in the guide.

-> Additional thanks to [orderedlist](https://github.com/orderedlist) for the fantastic gh pages theme.
+Additional thanks to [orderedlist](https://github.com/orderedlist) for the fantastic gh pages theme.